Areas of Applications

 Consider now simulation of correlated binary responses from the

-marginal logit model where F
+marginal logit model \[\begin{equation*}

-is the cdf of the standard logistic distribution (mean = 0 and variance = π2/3), N = 100, T = 4 and $\mathbf{x}_{it}=x_i\overset{iid}{\sim}
+the cdf of the standard logistic distribution (mean \(=0\) and variance \(=\pi^2/3\)), \(N=100\), \(T=4\) and \(\mathbf{x}_{it}=x_i\overset{iid}{\sim}

-t.
-This is similar to the
+N(0,1)\) for all \(i\) and \(t\).
+This is similar to the marginal model

-marginal model configuration in Example @ref(exm:BinaryProbit) except
+configuration in Example @ref(exm:BinaryProbit) except from the link

-in @ref(eq:TMB) is equal to the correlation matrix R defined in @ref(eq:CMB).
+in @ref(eq:TMB) is equal to the correlation matrix \(\mathbf{R}\) defined in @ref(eq:CMB).
+To

-extreme value distribution (Gumbel 1958).
+value distribution (Gumbel 1958).
 In particular, this is

-accomplished by setting eiB = Ui − Vi
+accomplished by setting \(\mathbf{e}_i^{B}=\mathbf{U}_i-\mathbf{V}_i\)

-for all i, where Ui and
+for all \(i\), where \(\mathbf{U}_i\) and \(\mathbf{V}_i\) are independent random

-distribution with dependence parameter equal to 0.9, that is $$\Pr\left(U_{i1}\leq u_{i1},U_{i2}\leq
+dependence parameter equal to \(0.9\),

-u_{i2},U_{i3}\leq u_{i3},U_{i4}\leq
+u_{i1},U_{i2}\leq u_{i2},U_{i3}\leq u_{i3},U_{i4}\leq

 u_{i4}\right)=\exp\left\{-\left[\sum_{t=1}^4

-\exp{\left(-\frac{u_{it}}{0.9}\right)}\right]^{0.9}\right\}$$ and
+\exp{\left(-\frac{u_{it}}{0.9}\right)}\right]^{0.9}\right\}\] and

-$$\Pr\left(V_{i1}\leq v_{i1},V_{i2}\leq
+\[\Pr\left(V_{i1}\leq v_{i1},V_{i2}\leq

 v_{i2},V_{i3}\leq v_{i3},V_{i4}\leq